Projective Cones for Sequential Dispersing Billiards: Contraction of and Finite Diameter

 \begin{lemma} Let $W^1, W^2 \in \cW^s$, $n \ge 0$ and $\{ \iota_j \}_{j=1}^n \subset \cI(T_0, \kappa)$.
 Suppose $U_1 \in \cG_n(W^1)$ and $U_2 \in \cG_n(W^2)$ properly cross $R_*$ and define $\bar U_i = U_i \cap D(R_*)$, $i=1,2$.
 Then there exists $C_7 >0$, depending only on the maximum slope and maximum curvature $\bar B$ of curves in $\cW^s$, such that $d_{\cW^s}(\bar U_1, \bar U_2) \le C_7 \delta_0^2$. \end{lemma}

 \begin{proof} Define a foliation of vertical line segments covering $D(R_*)$.
 Due to the uniform transversality of the stable cone with the vertical direction, it is clear that the length of the segments connecting $\bar U_1$ and $\bar U_2$ have length at most $C_3 \delta_0^4$, where $C_3>0$ depends only on the maximum slope in $C^s(x)$.
 Moreover, the unmatched parts of $\bar U_1$ and $\bar U_2$ near the boundary of $D(R_*)$ also have length at most $C_3 \delta_0^4$.
+See Figure \ref{fig:chepalle2} for an illustration.

 Recalling the definition of $d_{\cW^s}(\cdot, \cdot)$, it remains to estimate the $C^1$ distance between the graphs of $\bar U_1$ and $\bar U_2$.
 Denote by $\vf_1(r)$ and $\vf_2(r)$ the functions defining $\bar U_1$ and $\bar U_2$ on a common interval $I = I_{\bar U_1} \cap I_{\bar U_2}$.
-Let $\vf_i' = \frac{\vf_i}{dr}$.
+Let $\vf_i' = \frac{d \vf_i}{dr}$.
 For $x \in \bar U_1$ over $I$, let $\bar x \in \bar U_2$ denote the point on the same vertical line segment as $x$.

 Suppose there exists $x \in \bar U_1$ over $I$ such that $|\vf_1'(r(x)) - \vf_2'(r(\bar x))| > C \delta_0^2$ for some $C>0$, where $r(x)$ denotes the $r$-coordinate of $x = (r,\vf)$.
 Since the curvature of each $U_i$ is bounded by $\bar B$ by definition, we have $|\vf_i''| \le \bar B (1+(K_{\max} + \tau_{\min}^{-1})^2)^{3/2} =: \bar C_7$.